DariaPy/Coursera_Capstone/README.md

 •	Plotly, Matplotlib, Seaborn - to plot the data.

-•	Scikit-learn - to build and assess ML models.
+•	Scikit-learn - to build, improve, and assess ML models.

 # Results